 Replacement parts in the form of a service kit are necessary and should be purchased before starting the job.
 Anyone who has ever serviced a winch has seen pawls fly by and springs leap into the deep.
 A helpful tip to make losing parts less frequent is to set your parts down only in a box, and never on the deck (a shallow soda-can box from the local grocery store works well).
 Cut a hole the diameter of the winch drum in the center of the parts box.
 Slip this over the winch before you begin working on it and secure with masking tape.

 To reduce confusion when reassembling the winch, put your parts down in the order in which you disassembled them, then clean them in that order.
 This makes reassembly quick and easy.
-You may also shoot photos with a digital camera or your smartphone.
+You may also shoot photos with your smartphone.
 Taking pictures to record where all the pieces fit as you take your winch apart will aid in reassembly.
 A pair of disposable nitrile gloves will keep grease, solvent degreaser, oil and dirt off your hands.

 The first step is to remove the drum.
 On Lewmar models, just unscrew the cap at the top of the drum that surrounds the winch handle socket (modern Lewmar winches require no tools for servicing).
 With Harken winches, use a flat screwdriver to unscrew the top screw found in the bottom of the winch handle socket.
 Remove the top cap and lift off the drum.
 If you have a self-tailing winch, you’ll need to remove the stripper arm and/or self-tailing jaws before you can remove the drum.
 When you pull the drum off, be careful that the bearings aren’t stuck inside, ready to fall out, roll overboard and ruin your day.